tukue/SearchEngineAalyzer/docs/simplified-vercel-cd.md

 - **Environment variables missing in preview**: Add Preview-scope values in Vercel settings.
 Client vars must be prefixed with `VITE_`; serverless vars are read via `process.env`.
 - **Mismatch between local and Vercel Node version**: Align local Node version with Vercel runtime (Node 18.x above).
 Set `engines.node` in `package.json` if needed.
 - **Unexpected rebuilds or missing lockfile**: Commit `package-lock.json`/`pnpm-lock.yaml` to keep installs reproducible across previews and production builds.
+- **Multiple variants share a repo**: If you spin up separate Vercel projects (e.g., "app-enterprise" and "app-standard"), ensure each has its own domain, environment variables, and `vercel.json` overrides as needed.
+Keep build outputs distinct by using the project’s Root Directory setting.

 ## Quick Start for New Contributors
 1. Fork/clone, run `npm install` at root and inside `client/`.